Michigan Criminal Defense – Frequently Asked Questions

 The reality is that if you face criminal charges, you are assumed guilty by the government.
 The prosecutor, the public, probably the judge, and, at the outset, the jury will believe you are guilty even if you’ve done nothing wrong.
 We like to think that truth and justice prevail and believe in the principle of “innocent until proven guilty,” but that is not always so.
 As seen on the news, at least weekly, people are found guilty of crimes they did not commit, and it can take decades before they are vindicated.
 These are genuinely innocent people convicted because a prosecutor proved them guilty to a jury beyond a reasonable doubt.
 This tragedy happens too often and usually results from inadequate, underfunded, or inexperienced legal counsel.

 Retaining an experienced and zealous criminal defense lawyer to fight for you is the best way to defend your rights.
 Make no mistake: The system is designed to convict people, not achieve justice or discover the truth.
 Prosecutors and police are not trying to find the truth; they try to secure convictions and are often blind to an injustice occurring right before their eyes.
 It is without question that a skilled, fearless Michigan criminal defense attorney should be fighting for you because the prosecution will have plenty of experience, and they will be fighting for a conviction.
-If someone needs a lawyer when there is a wrongful allegation is a frequently asked question.
+People frequently ask questions about whether someone needs a lawyer if they are wrongfully accused.
 The only answer to this question is an absolute yes.

 “Do I need a lawyer if my case is still under investigation and no charges are filed against me?”